fachwerk-dev/create-fachwerk/slides/slides.md

 To add a background image to an entire slide, use the `image:` in the frontmatter.
 When using longer texts on the slide, it is recommended invert the text color and add the dark overlay over the background for legibility:

+To add a background image to an entire slide, use the `image:` in the frontmatter.
+When using longer texts on the slide, it is recommended invert the text color and add the dark overlay over the background for legibility:

 ```
 ---
 image: https://designstem.github.io/fachwerk/images/example.jpg